rick-r/marriage-figaro-norway/captions.md

 di dar per moglie
 la mia serva antica
 a chi mi fece un dì rapir l'amica.
-"You see, I was the director that first discovered Rosina, but it was Figaro that convinced her to go across to Almaviva's studios, and thus precipitated the gradual decline of my career.
-Nothing could please me more than ruining his wedding plans"
+You see, I was the director that first discovered Rosina, but it was Figaro that convinced her to go across to Almaviva's studios, and thus precipitated the gradual decline of my career.
+Nothing could please me more than ruining his wedding plans
 (way too long!)